leto/writing/blog_posts/tpf/TPF_grant_update_6.md

 resulted in a [huge burst of
 productivity](https://github.com/parrot/parrot/compare/5dd8c543ab...8c04cc3e66).

-I went through a test coverage report and wrote down, on an actual peice of *paper*, every function that had no test coverage.
+I went through a test coverage report and wrote down, on an actual piece of *paper*, every function that had no test coverage.
 This allowed me to circle the functions that I thought would be easiest to write tests for, and quickly got those out of the way.
 I then went for uncovered functions that were similar